 Ulcerative Colitis is a condition that causes inflammation and ulceration of the inner lining of the rectum and colon (the large bowel).
 In UC, ulcers develop on the surface of the lining and these may bleed and produce mucus.

 The inflammation usually begins in the rectum and lower colon, but it may affect the entire colon.
 If UC only affects the rectum, it is called proctitis, while if it affects the whole colon it may be called total colitis or pancolitis.

 It’s one of the two main forms of Inflammatory Bowel Disease (IBD).
 The other is Crohn’s Disease.

 Ulcerative Colitis is a chronic condition.
-This means that it is ongoing and life-long, although you may have periods of good health (remission), as well as times when symptoms are more active (relapses or flare-ups).
+This means that it is ongoing and lifelong, although you may have long periods of good health known as remission, as well relapses or flare-ups when your symptoms are more active.

 What are the symptoms?